 2.6 Is there a government Financial Intelligence Unit ("FIU") responsible for analysing information reported by financial institutions and businesses subject to antimoney laundering requirements?

-The UK's FIU sits within the NCA.
+The UK's FIU sits within the NECC as part of the NCA.

 2.7 What is the applicable statute of limitations for competent authorities to bring enforcement actions?